rejexx/Parkingspot_Vacancy/README.md

 ### Method

-I used Mask R-CNN (Region-proposal Convolutional Neural Network) [Original Mask R-CNN paper](https://arxiv.org/abs/1703.06870) to process each video frame to identify cars and trucks.
+I used Mask R-CNN (Region-proposal Convolutional Neural Network) [Original Mask R-CNN paper by facebook research](https://arxiv.org/abs/1703.06870) to process each video frame to identify cars and trucks.
 If a car or truck's bounding box overlaps with a designated parking place, we'll call that spot occupied.
 If not, the spot is vacant.
 I used an updated version that works with TensorFlow 2 [Repo here] (https://github.com/akTwelve/Mask_RCNN).
 To save time training, I used the [matterport model weights](https://github.com/matterport/Mask_RCNN), trained on the COCOs dataset.

 **Step 1:** Identify parking spots